Moroccan Lamb Gozleme

 I had my friend Katie over for dinner, and since we both have a subscription to the Donna Hay magazine, we both wanted to try making this recipe so we teamed up.
 I made the mince mixture a couple of days before, and wilted the silver beet.
 Donna Hay says to use 800 grams of silver beet, but that’s waaaaay too much, and if you have a pan that can fit all 800 grams at once, you must work in a catering kitchen.

 I was on dough duty, and I had Katie filling them up.
-Whilst she was scared of over filling them, she filled them up generously and we still had leftovers.
+Whilst she was scared of over filling them but did an awesome job.
 After a few minutes in the frying pan we sat down to gozleme heaven!
-I don’t know why I hadn’t had a gozleme before, they are just everything you need in one parcel; vegies, meat, cheese and carbs.
+I don’t know why I hadn’t had a gozleme before, they are just everything you need in one parcel; veggies, meat, cheese and carbs.
 I really liked it with a squeeze of lemon and yoghurt over the top.

-As I mentioned, we had leftovers… and I also had leftovers of my banh mi ingredients from the pizza competition.
-So, I did something every Turkish person would probably kill me for….
+With another batch of dough and leftover over banh mi ingredients from the pizza competition, I did something every Turkish person would probably kill me for….
 I put banh mi ingredients in a gozleme parcel…. and it was the bomb dot com.
 SO GOOD!

 So whether you have traditional, or banh-mi-dised, I’m sure you’ll love them as much as I do!

 - 2 tablespoons olive oil, plus extra, for brushing

 - 400g silver beet, stalks removed & leaves roughly chopped

 - 1 small brown onion, finely chopped